ahacop/serialize_talk/slides.md

 # Value Objects

-^ is a small object that represents a simple entity whose equality is not based on identity
+- A small object that represents a simple value whose equality is based on its values rather than its identity

+- Immutable

-^ Examples: addresses, money, names.
+- Examples: addresses, money, names.

-^ Our domain is a good example: Names are the same, but people are different.
+^ Two people may have the same name, but they are still different people.

 ^ Value objects should be immutable: this is required for the implicit contract that two value objects created equal, should remain